andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-09-gelfands-algebra-chunk-25-reduced-quadratic-equations.md

  > For any positive number {% m %}q{% em %} there is a positive number whose square is {% m %}q{% em %}.
 It is called the square root of {% m %}q{% em %}; its notation is {% m %}\sqrt{q}{% em %}

 This is the first time Gelfand has really _properly_ defined roots of numbers for us.{% sidenote 'sn-id-whatever' "He does admit we'd glimpsed it when we were factoring, but now, as we embark on some more general principles, it's time to dive into the details.
-The fact I went away earlier and [did it off my own bat]() was to help disambiguate and prevent prior knowledge getting in the way of things." %}  Now he has deemed that we are ready to know the full picture.
+The fact I went away earlier and [did it off my own bat](http://localhost:4000/2017/04/24/gelfands-algebra-aside-3-roots-roots-and-more-roots/) was to help disambiguate and prevent prior knowledge getting in the way of things." %}  Now he has deemed that we are ready to know the full picture.

-Let's follow along. {% sidenote 'sn-id-whatever' "I'm not sure why Gelfand makes a jump here with his symbol-usage, dropping the q we had a minute ago  and using c instead.
+Let's follow along.{% sidenote 'sn-id-whatever' "I'm not sure why Gelfand makes a jump here with his symbol-usage, dropping the q we had a minute ago  and using c instead.
 Suffice to say, the two are equivalent.
 I'll keep going with q as I think it's every so slightly easier on the mental muscles." %}

 {% math %}\rightarrow x^2 = - (-q){% endmath %}